Editions

 -

-: the value of "External match tag" as set in the "Publication details" view of Editions Author.
+external_match_tag: the value of "External match tag" as set in the "Publication details" view of Editions Author.
 This is a free-form string that your website can use to implement custom issue sorting— it is not interpreted by Richie systems.
 If a value has not been set, the key will not be present in the feed. -

-which indicates the time until when the issue should be shown as "featured".
+featured_until: a timestamp in the same format aspublished_atwhich indicates the time until when the issue should be shown as "featured".
 The field is only present if the "Featured until" value is set in the "Publication details" view of Editions Author.

 Using the issue cover

-dictionary will contain an URL for a scalable cover
+The master_cover dictionary will contain an URL for a scalable cover

 thumbnail.
 The supported keys within the cover dictionary are as